 This one is super nice.
 Looks like it has never had ashes in it nor has the lighter been used any.
 Good chrome, good wood.

-Good used rear view mirror as shown.
-Has two small cracks in the ball socket but still holds.
-Priced according.
+Super good used rear view mirror as shown.
+Has NO small cracks in the ball socket and holds very tight.
+Mirror and frame in great cosmetic condition.

 Any of us who have owned a 1977 to 1985 Mercedes W123 for any length of time have probably had to deal with the glove box door at some point.
 The hardest part is loosening and removing that weird little round slotted nut on the two hinge points.

 Good used steering wheel as shown.
 Not perfect.
-It is worn almost smooth at top and left side but rubber is solid on the wheel ring and DOES NOT twist.
+It is worn smooth at top and sides but rubber is solid on the wheel ring and DOES NOT twist.
 No gouges, rubber missing or damage.
 Horn pad not included.

 For ONE 116, 123 and 126 Chassis Sedans, Coupes or Wagon Seat Bottom.
 This unique kit is designed to help you repair and restore one broken down front seat bottom so common in the 116, 123 and 126 chassis Mercedes built from 1973 to 1991.